penk/Kakuhomaru-bridge/README.md

 ![](./images/kakuhomaru-setup.jpg)

+- Shielding: There's no need for copper shielding tape due to the PCB's solid ground plane, which reduces interference.
-The PCB is designed with a solid ground plane, eliminating the need for copper shielding tape.
-However, it is important to establish a grounding connection.
-This can be done by connecting the shielded cable to the tuning pegs (if applicable) or the strings, depending on your setup.
+- Grounding: Establish a grounding connection by connecting the shielded cable to the tuning pegs (if applicable) or directly to the string ends, depending on your violin setup.

-For the bridge feet, proceed with your usual sanding process to ensure a proper fit.
-Additionally, mark the grooves along the edge of the PCB with a pencil to facilitate smooth sliding of the strings.
+- Bridge Shaping: Sand the bridge feet as you normally would and use a pencil to mark the grooves on the edge of the PCB for smooth string sliding.

 ## Further Customization